UK Conservation and Sustainability

-- Our Monkey Sanctuary was awarded gold for Environmental and Wildlife Attraction by Visit Cornwall 2013.
+- The Monkey Sanctuary was awarded gold for Environmental and Wildlife Attraction by Visit Cornwall 2013.

-- Our Monkey Sanctuary was awarded gold for the Green Tourism Business Scheme.
+- The Monkey Sanctuary was awarded gold for the Green Tourism Business Scheme.

 - Our charity won second place at the Cornwall Sustainability Awards 2013 for two categories: Best Medium Sized Business and Resource Management.